pgRouting/pgrouting/doc/trsp/pgr_trsp.rst

   pgr_trsp(sql text, source integer, target integer,
            directed boolean, has_rcost boolean [,restrict_sql text]);

-is substitued with :doc:`pgr_dijkstra` when there are no restrictions, and with pgr_trsp(`One to One`_) when there are restrictions.
+is substituted with :doc:`pgr_dijkstra` when there are no restrictions, and with pgr_trsp(`One to One`_) when there are restrictions.